 - At recess, see a supervisor for your needs, do not come to the office unless sent

-- Wait at the front counter until Cheryl can help you
+- Wait at the front counter until the office manager can help you

 - If needing the health room you must check in and stay in room until excused